 From the late 17th century Lyme Regis merchants were involved in the slave trade, taking people they had bought in Africa to the West Indies as labour for the expanding sugar plantations there.
-These slave-trading families often brought black slaves to England to be their servants.
-The Halletts of Lyme were involved in the slave trade, and did bring back black servants.
-Richard Hallett returned from Barbados to live in Lyme in 1699, and is said to have brought a retinue of black servants with him.
+These slave-trading families often brought enslaved black people to England to be their servants.
+The Halletts of Lyme were profited from enslaving black people, and did bring back enslaved black people as servants.
+Richard Hallett returned from Barbados to live in Lyme in 1699, and is said to have brought a retinue of enslaved black servants with him.
 In 1702 the Lyme Regis Town Court recorded that ‘a Black Negro servant of Mr. Richard Hallett called Ando’ was accused with other inhabitants of rioting in Broad Street.
+Although Ando is described as a ‘servant’ we have no evidence that he was paid for his labours.

 That on the seventh day of December above menconed Isaac Sofer of Beere in the / County of Devon, Mary Stokes of Lyme Regis afores d widow John Stokes her son / Elizabeth Swain of Lyme Regis afores d Spinster W m Westover of Lyme Regis afores d / Mariner and a Black Negro Serv t . of Mr Rich d Hallett called Ando / with several other psons to the said Jurors unknown Were Riotously assembled / in the street above menconed called Broad Street in Lyme Regis afores d